Left Atrial Appendage Occlusion (LAAO)

 - Most people probably will have to continue taking aspirin.

-- There’s a risk of infection at the access site where the catheter was inserted into the blood vessel that leads the heart.
+- There’s a risk of infection at the access site where the catheter was inserted into the blood vessel that leads to the heart.